JonkopingJoe/Game-of-Chance/README.md

 - [B] Round Table
   - Outcome: Your treat is Eye Scream!
 Your luck magic is 1, please scream (luck +1)

 # Open Source Licence Declaration

-# Open Source Licence Declaration

 This project uses Pygame, which is a set of Python modules designed for writing video games.
 Pygame is licensed under the GNU Lesser General Public License (LGPL).
+For Pygame source, see: https://github.com/pygame/.
 For more details on the license, see: https://www.pygame.org/wiki/about and https://www.gnu.org/licenses/lgpl-3.0.html.